Blog

 This animation is from an experiment from Heider and Simmel (1944).
 They showed this video to people who then had to describe what they saw.
 What Heider and Simmel discovered is that a narrative arose from this abstract film with moving geometric shapes.
 Viewers often described characters with emotions, motivations and a purpose in these forms.
 People tend to think in narratives and our brain wants to be able to make a connection between cause and effect.
 And if we are involved with the story, this can lead to action.
 Stories cause emotional reactions that allow people to take actions based on the emotion they experience.

 The power of visual storytelling lies in stimulating the senses.
 The use of text, image, video, animation and audio to appeal to our imagination.
-Our brain loves images because it is much easier to digest and remember than just text.
-Visual images ensure that information is remembered better and faster.
+Our brain loves images because they are easier to process and remember than just text.
+Imagery ensure that information is decoded and recalled by our brain much quicker.
 In addition, the attention of the recipient remains optimal because the brain is not only processing text.
 Sometimes words aren't necessary at all.
 At the same time, visuals easily cross language barriers to convey a message, regardless of the recipients' language or background.
 We all speak the same language, a visual language.

-With visual storytelling in content marketing you tell a story as a brand or company with the use of appropriate and descriptive images, infographics, animations and videos.
+With visual storytelling in content marketing, you tell a story of your brand through the use of descriptive images, infographics, animations and videos.
 And that story can be told through one or more expressions through different channels.
 What's important, is that the coherence of these expressions must always be consistent.
-Meaning: the same design (i.e. corporate identity), tone-of-voice and sticking to one message or theme in an omnichannel approach.
-That way, the audience can understand the message, get involved, retell it and ultimately share it among themselves.
+Meaning: the same design (i.e. corporate identity), tone-of-voice and sticking to one message or theme in an omni-channel approach.
+That way, the audience can understand the message, get involved, retell it and ultimately share it among other audiences.

 Source: YouTube

 The application of visual storytelling in the digital landscape is reflected in all kinds of forms.
 The most popular form at the moment is the Stories feature on social media.
-But we're also seeing increasing use of video formats such as vlogs or (mini) series.
-In the digital world, the traditional division of roles between "broadcaster" and "listener" has therefore gradually disappeared.
-On social media, you are both a send and a receiver at the same time.
-Everyone is on stage, or everyone is sitting in the room and is fully involved.
-The dialogue that follows, ensures that the essence of your story and its message are preserved.
+We're also seeing increase in the use of video formats, such as vlogs or (mini) series.
+The traditional division of roles between "broadcaster" and "listener" has therefore gradually disappeared in the digital world.
+On social media, you are both the sender and the receiver.
+Everyone has a stage and find the stories that appeal to them by demand.
+Being talked about or going viral ensures that the essence of your story is preserved.

-How do you tell a story as a company?
-In which way do you inform or convince the audience with content?
-Remember that visual storytelling makes a major contribution to engaging and engaging people with what you have to say.
-People remember 80% of what they see compared to 20% of what they read.
+How do you effectively tell your story as a company?
+In which way do you inform and convince your audience with both visual and written content?
+Remember that visual storytelling makes a major contribution to attention and engaging people with what you have to say.
+Humans remember 80% of what they see compared to 20% of what they read.
 And 83% of "human learning" is done visually.
-No wonder video content is so popular in transferring information nowadays.
-So if you want to start with visual storytelling, a few pointers:
+No wonder video content is so popular in transferring information nowadays in contrast to written content.
+If you want to start applying visual storytelling techniques in your marketing strategy, here are a few pointers:

 1. Stick with the plot